 When reaching the Varanasi Airport or the city of Varanasi , take a taxi to Sarnath.
 When you reach Sarnath, go to the backside of Deer Park.
 The area is known as Kajoohay.
 If the driver doesn’t know, then ask someone directions to Kajoohay or the “Big Tibetan Temple” or “Big Mandhir” (temple).
 It is, by far, the largest one in the area and is well known to the local people.

-It’s advisable to change money at the airport bank on arrival in Delhi or Varanasi to get Indian rupees for taxis etc. and some funds to last for some time so you don’t need to go to the bank for awhile.
+It’s advisable to change money at the airport banks or use ATMs on arrival in Delhi or Varanasi to get Indian rupees for taxis etc. and some funds to last for some time so you don’t need to go to the bank for awhile.
 It may be possible to get Indian currency from a bank in your country.
-The rate (May 2015) for the Indian Rupee is approx. 62-64 rupees to one US dollar/ Euro - 78/ pound -92/ Canadian $- 53.
+The rate (Nov.
+2019) for the Indian Rupee is approx. 71 rupees to one US dollar/ Euro - 78/ pound -92/ Canadian $- 53.
 You can probably get Indian Rupees from banks in your country.
 There are banks with ATM machines in Sarnath and in Varanasi.
 There’s some banks that do credit card withdrawals.
 Most convertible currencies can be exchanged but U.S. dollars are best.
 Do not bring travelers checks.
 Bring as much cash as possible as the ATMs in Sarnath are not always reliable.

 TOURIST VISA for India and Nepal

 At present, you must get an Indian visa at an Indian Embassy in your own country before arrival in India.
 A 30 day E-visa can be obtained online.
 Generally these visas are now processed by an outsourcing company – VSF-.
 USA citizens get a 10 year visa.
 Canadians can now get a 10 year visa for India.
 Some European countries are getting longer visas these days.